bigskysoftware/htmx/www/content/attributes/hx-ws.md

 ### Test Web Sockets Server

 Htmx includes a WebSockets test server with many more examples of how to use Server Sent Events.
-Download the htmx source code from github and navigate to /test/servers/ws to experiment.
+Download the htmx source code from GitHub and navigate to /test/servers/ws to experiment.

 ## Notes